lineafab/archive-coding-imd/README.md

 <a name="2.2.1"></a>
 ## Who is Emma goldmann?

+<a name="3"></a>
 # Transcoding
-## Transcoding no.1

 ### Description

-In my transcoding I wanted to research how to preserved these microfiches and the magazine with a more accessible contemporary mediums.
-How can I preserve this microfiche with this text based magazine into a more understanding narrative with a mission and vision, without losing its context.
+In my transcoding I wanted to research how to preserved these microfiches and the journal with a more accessible contemporary mediums.
+How can I preserve this microfiche with this text based journal into a more understanding narrative with a mission and vision, without losing its context.
 One of the big lack of a microfiche is the cost expenses.
 Reading microfiches need a reader-printers are not always available, often on a public library, limiting the potential user and the ability to make copies.
-I want to show that the issues from a 100 years old magazine is still nowadays headlines issues in different format og outcomes.
+I want to show that the issues from a 100 years old journal is still nowadays headlines issues in different format og outcomes.
 But the reason and the thoughs has not changes.
-I want to portraying the relavans of the mother earth magazine subjects to todays contemporary stages.
+I want to portraying the relavans of the mother earth journal subjects to todays contemporary stages.

 On my transcoding I focused on two methods, preservation and transformation.

+<a name="3.1"></a>
-## Transcoding 1: Clean the scans files
+## Clean the scans files
 * **WHAT:** I wanted to make it more possible to read and translate in web-based format, because the scans of the pages, is not straight and contrain a lot of dust from the microfilm machine.

 * **TOOL:** Photoshop, adobe reader